bytecrusher/MaritimeDataServer/README.md

 So there is no manual synch of files needed.

 Second wave:
-in my webhosting subdomain, i setup my respository, so i am able to run a pull request from the plesk panel and have tha latest development branch there.
+in my webhosting subdomain, i setup my respository, so i am able to run a pull request from the plesk panel and have tha latest development branch on the webspace.

-######## My Old way (currently unsused):
-For development i use a Bitnami image for XAMPP Stack 8.1.1-2 under MacOS.
-In **Applications/XAMPP/xamppfiles/htdocs** i put the project from git.

-Now the page is available at **http://yourdomain/maritimedataserver**

 ###### Debugging with xDebug
 for php debugging i use xdebug.